Yanrishatum/death-to-rounded-corners/README.md

-# deth-to-rounded-corners
-Death to rounded corners!
-A repo for CSS styles that would remove that pesky roundness from websites
+# Death to rounded corners!
+I have the trend of attaching the rounded corners on everything.
+I hate it will passions.
+So each time website does that garbage, I have to write a CSS in order to fix that abhorrent "style".

+This is here to help other fellow rounded corner haters.